-Nothing makes a home or dwelling less enjoyable than the presence of pests.
-Whether rats, mice, or bugs, these creatures can make you feel constantly on edge.
-This is true whether you're living in a city apartment -- already feeling the grime and congestion of your cosmopolitan surroundings -- or a suburban home.
+Nothing makes a home or dwelling less enjoyable than an invasion by rats, mice, bugs, or other creatures.
+This is true whether you're living in a city apartment—already feeling the grime and congestion of your cosmopolitan surroundings—or a suburban home.
 If you own your home, pests can also severely lower its value and make it difficult to sell.

-Part of the annoyance of pests is that they’re not always your fault.
-Often, they creep in from neighboring apartments or homes.
-If you believe that your neighbor is the source of these creatures, what should you do?
+Even more annoying is when you suspect the pests crept in from neighboring apartments or homes.
+If you believe that your neighbor is the source of these marauders, what should you do?

-If you live in a large apartment building, the building may provide certain extermination or fumigation services free of change.
+If you live in a large apartment building, the building might provide extermination or fumigation services free of change.
 After all, it is in the building's interest to maintain its reputation.
 In urban real estate, word-of-mouth travels quickly, and news of an infestation would surely hurt rentals and sales.
-See if your building can approach your neighbor directly about entering his apartment, and at least begin to fumigate the hallways and common spaces.
+See if your building can approach your neighbor directly about entering the apartment, and at least begin to fumigate the hallways and common spaces.

 If you live in a suburban neighborhood, your homeowners' association (HOA) or neighborhood association might provide similar resources, or at least be able to recommend high-quality exterminators who have helped the neighborhood during prior instances of infestation.

-If your neighbor is unwilling to work on this problem, even with your offer to share costs, you may have no choice but to call animal control.
+If your neighbor is unwilling to work on this problem, even with your offer to share costs, you might have no choice but to call animal control.

 Animal control might go by a different name depending on your jurisdiction.
-Many cities have helplines for people to call if they are unsure of the correct agency to speak with.
-For example, in New York City, you should dial 311.
-In Los Angeles, you should dial (877) ASK-LAPD (275-5273).
-Those helplines will be able to direct you appropriately.
+Many cities have helplines for people to call if unsure of the correct agency to speak with.
+Such helplines will be able to direct you appropriately.
 Local or state investigators may need to be called in.
 It is possible that your neighbor is failing to obey local ordinances on proper disposal of refuse or storage of food, which the proper government agency will address.